Day26: Pre-Day26 careers

-Robert was part of a vocal/hip hop teen duo from Detroit in the late 1990s called "Antuan & Ray Ray" which had 3 song collaborations and features on New Edition/BBD member Mike Bivins record label BIV 10 "The Adventures of the BIV 10 Pee Wee All Stars" Album.
+Robert was part of a vocal/hip hop teen duo from Detroit in the late 1990s called "Antuan & Ray Ray" which had 3 song collaborations and features on New Edition/BBD member Mike Bivins record label BIV 10 The Adventures of the BIV 10 Pee Wee All Stars Album.
 Robert performed under the stage name 'Antuan', and his other half of the group 'Ray Ray' is Rashad Morgan who went on to become an R&B artist on Rapper T.I.
 Grand Hustle Records.
 Their best known song and video from the album was "Feelin It", which was also part of the animated film "Our Friend, Martin" soundtrack.
-Another well received track on the album the duo recorded was "The Rain", a remake cover version of the 1974 classic song "Remember The Rain" by The 21st Century.
+Another well received track on the album the duo recorded was "The Rain", a remake cover version of the 1974 classic song "Remember the Rain" by the 21st Century.
 After his contribution with BIV 10, Curry became a songwriter, contributing lyrics for many artist of the industry.
+He was also part of a vocal group named "Trilogy", who were signed under Wyclef Jean and had to sign out of his contract once he reached a deal with Bad Boy Records after winning Making the Band 4.
+He also had a songwriting and production deal under Refugee Camp and networked with the likes of Jerry Wonder.